Site icon Odyssey Traveller

 Studying Gargoyles and Grotesques

-Gargoyles and grotesques were a hallmark of the Gothic period of architecture, which grew popular in Western Europe from the 12th to the late 15th centuries, and which was carried over well into the 20th century during the age of Gothic Revival marked by fascination with the Middle Ages.
-You will find gargoyles and grotesques in countries such as France, Italy, Spain, Germany and the United Kingdom.
+Gargoyles and grotesques were prevalent architectural features during the Gothic period, which thrived in Western Europe from the 12th to the late 15th centuries, persisting well into the 20th century during the Gothic Revival era characterized by a deep-seated interest in the Middle Ages.
+These unique figures can be spotted in various countries such as France, Italy, Spain, Germany, and the United Kingdom.

 Origins